katyo/zephyr-rtos.nix/README.md

 ## Config

-You can select required toolchains and add extra dependencies by editing `shell.nix`.
+You can select required toolchains and add extra dependencies by creating custom derived `shell.nix` (see `example-shell.nix`).